DainWs/2DAW_DWES/1Trimestre/PlantillaBlog/README.md

 ## Final tasks
 - [ ] Test form controls.
+- [ ] Add styles for error class
+- [ ] Add try and catch
+- [ ] on logout in some pages, return to home.
-- [ ] Text insert, update and delete
+- [X] Text insert, update and delete
     - [X] Users
         - [X] Insert
         - [X] Update